floriandejonckheere/utu-thesis/thesis/chapters/08-case-study.typ

 When it is deployed at bigger sites with up to 400 dialysis machines, the throughput and latency suffer and performance issues arise.
 For these reasons, the application would benefit from a software architectural overhaul.
 While microservices-based architecture would allow the application to scale efficiently, it also introduces a maintenance overhead for the software developers.
-Since the number of developers working on NephroFlow Link is limited (5 active developers in the past year), the extra burden on the software developers should be low.
+Since the number of developers working on NephroFlow Link is limited, the extra burden on the software developers should be low.
 Hence, decomposing this application into a modular monolith architecture would prove beneficial.

 == Experimental setup